PraveshJha/QAautoMATER_NoCodeSolution/README.md

 ## 5️⃣ SSL Certificate Notes

-* SSL is handled by the backend (`server.js`)
+* QAautoMATER supports HTTPS via the backend (`server.js`).
-* Browsers may show a warning if using a self-signed certificate
+* Browsers may show warnings if using a self-signed certificate.
-* Optionally, install the certificate in the trusted store or replace it with a corporate certificate
+* To enable HTTPS properly, provide your own certificate and private key files.
+You can use either a `.crt` file with a corresponding private key or a `.pfx` file with its passphrase in a `.txt` file.
+* Ensure that the filenames match the expected names (`qaautomater-cert.crt` / `qaautomater-cert.pfx` and `passphrase.txt`) and place them in the backend folder before starting the application.

 ---